Alphanovel App

 Trisha watched them go, "That poor b*st*rd."

 Miranda nodded, closing up her lunch for the day.
 She wished that Mrs. O'Gary had stayed long enough to say goodbye or at least left a forwarding address where she could send her a 'Get Well' card.
-She wondered if Mr. O'Gary had gone along with his wife to Florida or if he was sticking around to get some things in order before he went.
+She wondered if Mr. O'Gary had gone with his wife to Florida or if he was sticking around to get some things in order before he went.

 Miranda eyed her friend in confusion.
-It was a beautiful sunshiny day.
+It was a beautiful, sunshiny day.
 She followed Trisha's gaze, and her jaw dropped for the second time that afternoon.
 In the far distance were some angry-looking storm clouds.
-They came out of nowhere and were racing across the sky like disastrous giants.
-“But the Weather Man said nothing about rain today.”

 He almost always was, she thought.